JumpStart Summer Institute: Introduction to Architecture

 - Participate in group reviews and critiques and present your projects to guest designers, critics, and instructors.

-- Access to UCLA's Arts and Architecture Library
+- Gain access to UCLA's Arts and Architecture Library.

 OVERALL PROGRAM ACTIVITIES

 - Field trips of significant architectural and design sites in Los Angeles take place each week.

 - Important local architects and critics who explore the central significance of Los Angeles for the future of American architecture and urbanism provide presentations within our weekly Lecture Series.

 - A Portfolio Workshop and Career Symposium expose students to the latest developments in the discipline as well as information to assist them to strengthen their portfolios for application to graduate programs.

 This program is an intensive, full-time summer architecture experience.
 Before enrolling in the program, you should be aware of the time commitment and course workload inherent in a program of this nature.

 If you would like to know more or have any questions, please contact JumpStart directly.